xubowen0816/bowen-xu.github.io/_pages/about.md

 Currently I focused my research on the topics below:

-* **Personalized Federated Learning**: personalized federated learning algorithm framework with online feedback (in particular, bandit feedback) and supervised feedback.
+* **Constrained Personalized Federated Learning**: personalized federated learning algorithm framework with online feedback (in particular, bandit feedback) and supervised feedback.
-* **Constrained GNN (Graph Neural Network) Bandit**: combining GNN and bandit algorithms to solve graph structure problem, and considering operational constraints like budget and fairness.
+* **Constrained GNN (Graph Neural Network) Bandit with Social Network**: combining GNN and bandit algorithms to solve graph structure problem, and considering operational constraints like budget and fairness.

 In conclusion, my research concentrates on using the **bandit algorithm** to make the **networked systems** applicable to a wider range of real-world scenarios (especially with **constrained setting**).